rindelicato/Portfolio/README.md

 same methods, and they’re considering a targeted marketing strategy.
 They want to target different customers with applicable marketing campaigns to see whether they have an effect on the sale of their products.
-- Your an analyst your job is to perform an initial data and exploratory analysis of some of their data in order to derive insights and suggest.
+-  I performws an initial data and exploratory analysis of some of their data in order to derive insights and suggest reccomendations.

 Pig E. Bank